lukastaegert/btd-rollup-2024/slides.md

 ---
 layout: section
-sectionNumber: 1
+sectionNumber: '1'
 ---

-# Open Source
+# JavaScript Bundlers

 <!--
 Who is using Rollup?
 Who is using Vite?
 And who is maintaining their own JavaScript bundler?